FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/7-add-frontend.md

 foal connect ../frontend-app react
 ```

-Now, if you restart the frontend server, the stories should display correctly on the *feed* page.
+If you restart the frontend server, the stories should display correctly on the *feed* page (except for the images).

 ![Feed page](./images/feed.png)